awsdocs/aws-glue-developer-guide/doc_source/using-identity-based-policies.md

 }
 ```

-For a list of AWS Glue catalog objects that allow ARNs, see [Data Catalog ARNs](glue-specifying-resource-arns.md#data-catalog-resource-arns)
+For a list of AWS Glue objects that allow ARNs, see [Resource ARNs](glue-specifying-resource-arns.md)

 ## Permissions Required to Use the AWS Glue Console<a name="console-permissions"></a>